rodneyshupe/Cookbook/Recipes/DrinksAndCocktails.rst

 ----------

 1. Add Tequila and frozen lime aid to a 2 litre container / jug and stir until combined.
-2. Add beer and mix.
+Add beer and stir.
-3. Pour into Margarita glasses.
+2. Pour into Margarita glasses.

 .. raw:: pdf